hassanshaikley/rpi-drum-machine-nerves-slides/script.md

 Hey everyone, my name is Hassan Khan Shaikley and I am here to talk to you about building a drum machine with Nerves.

+--

 1 - ME

 So, about me:
 I've been married for almost 5 years to the most incredible woman I have ever met.
-I love to garden, that means hydroponically and in the dirt.
+I love to garden.
 I love to eat and try different foods.
-I love to tinker; that involves making all sorts of things.
+I love to tinker.
 I have 3 cats and a dog.
 I take my small chihuahua, Milo, just about everywhere with me.

-I'm a Software Engineer at Community where I work with really talented folks on an amazingly well designed system.
-We're a fairly young company and we're always hiring, many people from Community are here too.
-Feel free to reach out to me if you're interested in working with us!
+And I'm a Software Engineer @ Community.com where I work among some really talented and humble people.
+Please ask me anything about Community if you're interested in working with us!

+DRUM MACHINE

+In this talk I'll be going over what a drum machine is, why we might want to make one and how we can build one with Nerves & Scenic.

 2 -

 So let's get started.

 A drum machine is a programmable device that is able to imitate the sound of a drum kit.
-With a drum machine, you aren't limited to preset patterns, you can create your own!
+With a drum machine, you aren't limited to preset patterns you can create your own!
 There are different UIs such as this one:

-The tr808 shown here;
+-

+The tr808 shown here, manufactured between 1980 and 1983 yet  a total gamechanger in the world of music production.
 The row represents the beat.
-Select a sound like kickdrum, snare, or what have you, and press the button corresponding to the beat.
-The drum machine will loop and if the button is toggled it will play the sound.
+Select a sound like kickdrum and press the button corresponding to the beat.
+The drum machine will loop over each of those columns and if the button is toggled it will play the sound.
 Once you have finished setting up one percussion instrument you can move on to the next.

+-
+If you recognize any of these songs you've heard music produced on a tr808 drum machine.
+I'm lying, you've probably heard a tr808 this week either directly or through a sample.
+The reach of this device is phenomenal.

+-

+This is the drum machine I built.

+-

 3 -
 The hardware I chose to use to build the drum machine is